*2020 update: This piece was written back in 2015 (the period of my life filled with fucc bois) I’m happily engaged to my real prince charming now*

 Being a typical girl, my dream since young was to find my prince charming who will live up to my expectations, and to be pampered the rest of my life until the day I die (Yes, a very typical Disney princess tale from the past).
-Along the way, after years of dating and heart-breaks… we will then lower our expectations and came to accepting the truth that it’s easier to win a billion-dollar lottery than to win a prince charming’s heart.
+Along the way, after years of dating and heart-breaks… we will then lower our expectations and came to accept the truth that it’s easier to win a billion-dollar lottery than to win a prince charming’s heart.
 We’ll be lucky if prince charming didn’t break our hearts, not to mention love us back.

 I guess… One of the reasons for lack of commitment is that they prefer HOOK-UPS rather than dating out of true love.
 What’s HOOK-UP?
 It’s a relationship based on physical pleasure without emotional bonding or true feelings.
 In short, for sex & fun only.

 Why do people hook-up?
 Isn’t a waste of time?

 I grew up believing that true love exists and even after multiple disappointments, I got back up and embrace relationships hoping they’ll be my true love.
 But no more.

 What happened?
 It’s because, from past experiences, men whom I used to love have betrayed me in ways unimaginable; cheated on me, used me, humiliated me, etc. Of course, there were good times but mostly were a disappointment.